kiigaya/Art/README.md

 Feature_breakdown_to_share.m

 A sample code to compute feature breakdown at each ROI using first-level results.
-Requires Matlab.
+Tested on Matlab2018b and SPM12.